rcmcdonald91/cligen/README.md

 Additional background material can be found on the [CLIgen project website](https://www.cligen.se).

 ## Clixon
-CLIgen is _not_ a complete system.
+CLIgen is _not_ a complete configuration management system.
 CLIgen is simply framework for quickly and easily building textual, syntax-driven command-based interfaces.

 Clixon is a complete YANG-based configuration manager that provides NETCONF, RESTCONF, and CLI interfaces.
 Clixon incorporates an embedded transactional database that supports validation, commit, and revert semantics.

-The Clixon CLI interface is provided by CLIgen.
+The [Clixon CLI interface](https://clixon-docs.readthedocs.io/en/latest/cli.html) functionality is provided by CLIgen.

 [Clixon project website](https://www.clicon.org)